Color vision: Physiology of color perception

 Perception of color begins with specialized retinal cells known as cone cells.
 Cone cells contain different forms of opsin – a pigment protein – that have different spectral sensitivities.
 Humans contain three types, resulting in trichromatic color vision.

 Each individual cone contains pigments composed of opsin apoprotein covalently linked to a light-absorbing prosthetic group: either 11-cis-hydroretinal or, more rarely, 11-cis-dehydroretinal.

 The cones are conventionally labeled according to the ordering of the wavelengths of the peaks of their spectral sensitivities: short (S), medium (M), and long (L) cone types.
 These three types do not correspond well to particular colors as we know them.
 Rather, the perception of color is achieved by a complex process that starts with the differential output of these cells in the retina and which is finalized in the visual cortex and associative areas of the brain.

 For example, while the L cones have been referred to simply as red receptors, microspectrophotometry has shown that their peak sensitivity is in the greenish-yellow region of the spectrum.
 Similarly, the S cones and M cones do not directly correspond to blue and green, although they are often described as such.
 The RGB color model, therefore, is a convenient means for representing color but is not directly based on the types of cones in the human eye.

-The peak response of human cone cells varies, even among individuals with so-called normal color vision;
+The peak response of human cone cells varies, even among individuals with typical color vision;

 in some non-human species this polymorphic variation is even greater, and it may well be adaptive.